 - What changes in your situation do you see in the short term and in the long term?

 - What other financial issues may be stopping you from getting back on track with your mortgage?

 - What would you like to see happen?
 Do you want to keep the home?

 - What type of payment arrangement could work for you?

-- Contact your servicer to discuss ways to resolve your situation and avoid losing your home.
-The servicer may be more likely to delay the foreclosure process if you’re working with them to find a solution.
-If you don’t reach your servicer on the first try, keep trying.
+- Contact your mortgage servicer or lender to discuss the options for your situation.
+The longer you wait, the fewer options you’ll have.
+The servicer or lender may be more likely to delay the foreclosure process if you’re working with them to find a solution.
+If you don’t reach them on the first try, keep trying.

+With the end of the COVID-19 federal public health emergency, most federally backed pandemic-related assistance plans are not open to new applicants.
+To learn more, visit consumerfinance.gov/housing.
+But you may still have options for help.
 There are several ways you might be able to catch up on your payments and save your home from foreclosure.
-Your mortgage servicer might agree to
+Your mortgage servicer or lender might agree to

 - Reinstatement.
-This can help if the problem stopping you from paying your mortgage is temporary.
-With reinstatement, you agree to pay your mortgage servicer the entire past-due amount, plus late fees or penalties, by an agreed upon date.
+Consider this option if the problem stopping you from paying your mortgage is temporary.
+With reinstatement, you agree to pay your mortgage servicer or lender the entire past-due amount, plus late fees or penalties, by an agreed-upon date.
 But if you’re in a home you can’t afford, reinstatement won’t help.

 - Repayment plan.
-This could be helpful if you’ve missed only a small number of payments, and you’ll no longer have trouble making them each month.
+This could be helpful if you’ve missed only a few payments, and you’ll no longer have trouble making them each month.
 A repayment plan lets you add a portion of the past due amount onto your regular payments, to be paid within a fixed amount of time.

 - lowering the interest rate

 - extending the term of the loan so you have longer to pay it off